-The Pearl River Union Free School District does not discriminate on the basis of race, color, national origin, sex, disability, age, creed, sexual orientation, genetic predisposition or carrier status, marital status or military status in employment or its educational programs in accordance with the requirements of Title VI of the Civil Rights Act of 1964 (Title VI); Title VII of the Civil Rights Act of 1964 (Title VII); Title IX of the Education Amendments of 1973 (Title IX); Section 504 of the Rehabilitation Act (Section 504); the Americans with Disabilities Act of 1990 (the ADA); the Age Discrimination In Employment Act of 1967 (the A.D.E.A.) or Section 291 of the New York State Executive Law, which prohibit discrimination on the basis of race, color, national origin, sex, disability, age, creed, sexual orientation, genetic predisposition or carrier status, marital status or military status.
+The Pearl River Union Free School District does not discriminate on the basis of race, color, national origin, sex, disability, age, creed, sexual orientation, genetic predisposition or carrier status, marital status or military status in employment or its educational programs in accordance with the requirements of Title VI of the Civil Rights Act of 1964 (Title VI); Title IX of the Education Amendments of 1973 (Title IX); Section 504 of the Rehabilitation Act (Section 504); the Americans with Disabilities Act of 1990 (the ADA); the Age Discrimination In Employment Act of 1967 (the A.D.E.A.) or Section 291 of the New York State Executive Law, which prohibit discrimination on the basis of race, color, national origin, sex, disability, age, creed, sexual orientation, genetic predisposition or carrier status, marital status or military status.

-The Director of Special Services is the responsible individual designated as Compliance Coordinator to facilitate the District's efforts to comply with Titles VI, VII, IX, §504/ADA, the A.D.E.A. and §291 NYS Executive Law, to answer questions regarding the District's responsibilities under these laws and regulations, facilitate the making of a complaint pursuant to any of these laws and regulations and to address service requests related to a disability pursuant to Section 504 and the ADA.
+The Assistant Superintendent for Curriculum and Instruction and the Director of Special Services are the responsible individuals designated as Compliance Coordinators to facilitate the District's efforts to comply with Titles VI, VII, IX, §504/ADA, the A.D.E.A. and §291 NYS Executive Law, to answer questions regarding the District's responsibilities under these laws and regulations, facilitate the making of a complaint pursuant to any of these laws and regulations and to address service requests related to a disability pursuant to Section 504 and the ADA.
 The Director of Special Services may be reached at (845) 620-3939, 275 East Central Avenue, Pearl River, New York 10965.